Tayya-D/Cloud-Resume-Challenge/README.md

 This included removing a lot of the pages included in the initial template and amending the code for the design and content via HTML and CSS.

 ## Breakdown of the Challenge
-- Create your HTML5 Resume/CV
+- Create your HTML5 Resume/CV (COMPLETE)
 - Feature 2
 - Feature 3